Library & Archive

 The RSAA Library

-The Hugh Leach Library is a separate collection from the RSAA main library.
+The Hugh Leach Library is a separate collection.
 It was the personal library of Hugh Leach OBE, a respected soldier and diplomat.
 Leach was the Historian of the RSAA and the collection reflects the interests of its creator, with a particular emphasis on the Middle East.
+It is also currently not accessible to users.

 The RSAA Archive

-The RSAA Archive, also held at Haileybury, is a unique and varied collection from the mid-19th century to the present day including a number of personal papers, notably from the explorer Colonel Reginald Schomberg; thirty-four unpublished letters from Sir Aurel Stein and the Shakespear family archive with their Central Asian and Indian connections.
+The RSAA collections are similarly not currently open to researchers.
+They are a unique and varied range of material from the mid-19th century to the present day including a number of personal papers, notably from the explorer Colonel Reginald Schomberg; thirty-four unpublished letters from Sir Aurel Stein; and the Shakespear family archive with their Central Asian and Indian connections.
 The original decree from the Khan of Khiva releasing 416 Russian prisoners into the care of Sir Richmond Shakespear in 1840 is of particular interest.

 There are over 1,000 maps in the collection covering the Middle East, Mesopotamia, the Arabian Peninsula, Transcaspia and Russia.
 General Sir Samuel Browne’s own annotated map of Afghanistan used at the start of the Second Anglo-Afghan War (1878) is one of collection’s highlights.